Becoming Safe for Your Own Longing

 Especially where sexuality and sensuality become the content of the compulsion.

-So what am I trying to say?
+So what am I getting at really?

 are carrying something sacred about your story.